romilly/s2ag-corpus/README.md

 The code in this repository assumes that you have created a `.env` file in the root directory of the project.
 This will contain various credentials.

-Initially, you'll need the private Semantic Scholar API key that you got in the previous step.
+You'll need the private Semantic Scholar API key that you got in the previous step.

 The initial contents of the `.env` file should look like this: